Drywood Mountain

 June 23, 2007

-Two weeks ago a seasonally closed gate prevented us from doing Drywood Mountain using the south slopes.
-However, on a short exploratory trip we got the idea of attempting a north ascent.
-Three ridges, the first leading to the second, the second leading to the third, and the third leading to the summit, looked promising except for the final summit push.
-Possibly we could be stopped just before the summit but it was worth trying.
+Two weeks ago, a closed seasonal gate prevented Dinah and me from ascending the south slopes of Drywood Mountain.
+However, on a short exploratory trip, we got the idea of attempting the northwest ridge.
+Comprising three connected ridges, it looked promising except for the final summit push.
+We could be stopped just before the summit, but it was worth trying.

-We parked at the Drywood Creek gate and walked up the road 1.8 km to the drainage at GR127621.
-Bushwhacking to the base of the first ridge was out of the question because of the dense vegetation so we hiked up the creek and hoped we wouldn't get stuck in a canyon.
+We parked at the Drywood Creek gate and walked up the road 1.8 km to the drainage at 127621.
+Bushwhacking to the base of the first ridge was out of the question because of the dense vegetation, so we hiked up the creek and hoped we wouldn't get stuck in a canyon.

-The banks of the creek were well vegetated until we reached the base of the ridge.
-After emerging from under the tree canopy we started ascending a steep slope.
-After some bushwhacking we emerged into the sunshine.
+The banks of the creek were densely vegetated until we reached the base of the ridge.
+After emerging from under the tree canopy, we started ascending a steep slope.
+After some bushwhacking, we emerged into the sunshine.
 Sticking to the ridge, we continued climbing only to encounter a thicket.
 The bushwhacking here was miserable but brief.
-Eventually we broke free of the trees and the rest of the way up to the second ridge was uneventful.
-Although steep, the ground was mostly solid.
-In fact, we encountered little in the way of loose scree on the entire trip.
+Eventually we broke free and the rest of the way up to the second ridge was uneventful.
+Although steep, the ground was mostly solid with little loose scree on the entire trip.

-After reaching the second ridge we headed for the third ridge.
-On our right was an impressive bowl.
-Above was a scree slope leading to the third ridge.
-We noticed some undulating black rock on the ridge and only later realized that this was where the summit was.
+After reaching the second ridge, we headed for the third ridge.
+On our right was an impressive scree bowl.
+Above us, a scree slope led to the third ridge.
+We noticed some undulating black rock on the ridge crest, and only later realized that this was where the summit was.
 In retrospect, it might be feasible or even desirable to angle directly to the black rock and scramble up to the summit, but we made our way to the third ridge.
-We enjoyed this ridge because of the colours and interesting rock formations.
+We enjoyed this ridge because of the beautiful colours and interesting rock formations.

-On the ridge we spotted the summit, a high black prominence marked with a pole.
+From the ridge, we spotted Drywood's summit, a black prominence marked with a pole.
 Reaching the summit was straightforward, only a moderate bit of scrambling.

-On planning this trip I had considered descending via the basin south of the col between the east and west peaks of the mountain at GR125595.
-I had my doubts but I thought I should check it out.
-Leaving Dinah on the summit, but keeping in touch with radios, I hiked down to the col to view the basin, losing 250 m in the process.
-As I expected, the basin appeared densely forested and if it were anything like I had already experienced elsewhere on Drywood Mountain, I wouldn't want to do 100 m of bushwhacking let alone a kilometer or two.
-I returned to the summit, the jaunt to and from the col taking an hour.
+On planning this trip, I had considered descending via the basin south of the col between the east and west peaks of the mountain at 125595.
+I had my doubts, but I thought I should check it out.
+Leaving Dinah on the summit, I hiked 250 m down to the col to view the basin.
+As I expected, the basin appeared densely forested, and if it were anything like I had experienced elsewhere on Drywood Mountain, I wouldn't want to do 100 m of bushwhacking let alone a kilometre or two.
+An hour after setting out, I returned to the summit.

-We returned the same way except that we hiked along the length of the third ridge before reaching the second ridge.
+We descended the same way except that we hiked the length of the third ridge before reaching the second ridge.

-Although I was disappointed that the basin didn't appear to be a feasible descent route, I was glad to have summited of course.
-Perhaps I'll check that basin one day, but I'll tackle it from the valley bottom, not from the col!
+Although disappointed that the basin didn't appear to be a feasible descent route, I was glad to have summited.
+Perhaps I'll check that basin one day, but I'll tackle it from the valley up, not from the col down!

 Approximate route